attdevsupport/att-html5-sdk/sdk/doc_src/guides/server_php_env/README.md

     $ sudo apt-get install php5-curl

-Now may now proceed to the "Configuring Apache to Access the SDK" section of the [PHP Server Guide](#!/guide/server_php).
+You may now proceed to the "Configuring Apache to Access the SDK" section of the [PHP Server Guide](#!/guide/server_php).

 Example of Installing MAMP on OS X